taraponglab/metaampk/README.md

-## MetaAMPK: Accurate Prediction of AMPK Activator Using Meta-Learning Neural Network
+## MetaAMPK: Accurate Prediction of AMPK Activator Using Meta-Learner Neural Network

 This repository stores code to reproduce this work.